 Effective people tracking should include a multi-step screening process and provide reporting that can help management reduce risk from contamination.
-Here are three ways for businesses to improve their visitor management protocol with safe back-to-work procedures:
+Here are three ways for businesses can improve their visitor management protocol with safe-back-to-work procedures:

-Registration means knowing their full name, address, contact info including email and phone number along with photo capture.
+Registration is a fundamental aspect of your safe back-to-work procedures.
+It means knowing visitors’ full name, address, contact info including email and phone number along with photo capture.
 Reducing check-in times and increasing automation through touch-less technologies helps administrators get people in the door and reduces frustrations for everyone.
 This limits crowding in reception and waiting areas, minimizing the risk of infection and anxiety from those waiting to enter any facility.
 Scanning a visitor’s driver’s license or other government-issued ID can reduce check-in time to a matter of seconds.
 At the same time, administrators are able to verify every identity with confidence.

 Some visitor management solutions can be fully automated with self-service kiosks.
 Once a visitor’s ID is scanned the system automatically renders an ID, prints the badge, and registers visitor information into a database.
 This can all be done in under 20 seconds or even faster if they register online in advance.
 Using an ID scanner facilitates the rapid input of visitor information without even touching a keyboard.
 This reduces errors and ensures consistency, all while speeding up the check-in process with reduced contact to the system.